mamolli/gomore-routes/README.md

 We have to make some assumptions on the DSL.
 * We expect the parser to take positional arguments in certain order.
 Optionality is achieved by skipping to provide last argument.
 * If the line is not parsed to valid expression, we will print error message, some help and prompt again for user input.
 * If the value is already in "database" I am going to treat it as additional resource(route) being added, rather then override of current resource.
+(But I am not going to sum number of seats, so if search is larger than one route it will not show.)

 ## Database:
 This task typically would require evaluating some graph/other database solutions depending on performance expectation.